 Each employment agreement provides for severance benefits if the executive's employment is terminated without cause (as defined in the employment agreements) or by the executive for good reason (as defined in the employment agreements), subject to the executive's compliance with certain assignment of invention, confidentiality, non-compete, non-solicitation and non-disparagement obligations and the execution of a general release of claims.
-In the event Mr. Hislop's employment is terminated without cause or by him for good reason, he is entitled to continue to receive his base salary for two years following the termination of his employment of Messrs.
+In the event Mr. Hislop's employment is terminated without cause or by him for good reason, he is entitled to continue to receive his base salary for two years following the termination of his employment and an amount equal to his target short-term incentive program payout for the year his employment was terminated.
+In the event the employment of Messrs.
 Howie, Mountford and Hatcher is terminated without cause or by the executive for good reason, each is entitled to continue to receive one year's base salary following his termination and an amount equal to his target short-term incentive program payout for the year his employment was terminated.
 Additionally, in the event the employment of Messrs.
-Hislop, Howie, Mountford and Hatcher is terminated without cause or by the executive for good reason, each is entitled to continue to receive one year's base salary following his termination and an amount equal to his target short-term incentive program payout for the year his employment was terminated.
-Additionally, in the event the employment of Messrs.
-Hislop, Howie, Mountford and Hatcher is terminated without cause or by the executive for good reason, each is entitled to continue to a by the executive for good reason, each is entitled to continue to a secutive for good reason, each is entitled to continue to a secutive for good reason, each is entitled to continue to receive the subsidizing for the executive and his or her dependents' medical and dental insurance coverage during the same period the executive is entitled to continue to receive his base salary after his termination.
+Hislop, Howie, Mountford and Hatcher is terminated without cause or by the executive for good reason, each is entitled to continue to receive the amount that we were subsidizing for the executive and his or her dependents' medical and dental insurance coverage during the same period the executive is entitled to continue to receive his base salary after his termination.